suncoast-devs/handbook/lessons/react-hooks/index.md

 const [counter, setCounter] = useState(0)
 ```

-and this is how you will find every example of `useState`.
+and is how every example of `useState` will appear.
 See
 [this article](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment)
 for more details on how and why this syntax works.